Daily cannabis smokers risk health, wellbeing and achievement

 In an analysis of studies on cannabis, the scientists said these long-term health and life effects were important since several countries are planning to relax legislation on it.

-Cannabis is the most widely used illicit drug worldwide, despite a trend towards decriminalizing it in some countries.
+Cannabis is the most widely used illicit drug worldwide, despite a trend towards decriminalising it in some countries.

-“Our findings are particularly timely given that several U.S. states and countries in Latin America have made moves to decriminalize or legalize cannabis, raising the possibility the drug might become more accessible to young people,” said Richard Mattick, a professor at Australia’s National Drug and Alcohol Research Centre at the University of New South Wales, who co-led the study.
+“Our findings are particularly timely given that several U.S. states and countries in Latin America have made moves to decriminalise or legalise cannabis, raising the possibility the drug might become more accessible to young people,” said Richard Mattick, a professor at Australia’s National Drug and Alcohol Research Centre at the University of New South Wales, who co-led the study.

 Using data from three large and long-running studies, the researchers found that people who smoke cannabis daily before the age of 17 are more than 60 percent less likely to complete high school or obtain a university degree.